 The standards form part of the Energy Efficient Scotland programme which aims to make sure homes and buildings are warmer, greener and more efficient.
 You can read more about the programme in the Energy Efficient Scotland route map.

 Following consultation in 2019, the Scottish Government published the draft Energy Efficiency (Private Rented Property) (Scotland) Regulations 2020 which were expected to come into force on 1 April 2020.

 The regulations set out minimum standards for energy efficiency of properties in the private rented sector and use EPCs as the method to measure this standard.
 These minimum standards are designed to tackle the least energy-efficient properties in Scotland, those with a rating of F or G on their EPC.
 They form part of a framework of standards which will be phased in gradually over time to tackle the energy efficiency of all private rented sector properties in Scotland.

-- If you’re starting a new tenancy the property will need to have an EPC of at least band E by a date yet to be announced (previously 1 October 2020), and band D by 1 April 2022.
+- If you’re starting a new tenancy, the property will need to have an EPC of at least band D by 1 April 2022.

-- All rented properties, regardless of tenancy period, need to have an EPC of at least band E by 31 March 2022, band D by 31 March 2025.
+- All rented properties, regardless of tenancy period, will need to have an EPC of at least band D by 31 March 2025.